alshedivat/al-folio/_posts/2024-01-07-python-objects.md

 True False
 ```

-## Each instance has an instance dictionary
+## The two dictionaries underlying an object

-Every instance in Python has a builtin `__dict__` method that stores its writable attributes:
+Two dictionaries underlie each object, accessible using `instance.__dict__` and `Class.__dict__`.
+The first one is the instance-specific dictionary, unique to that instance and containing its writable attributes:

 ```python
 whale = Animal("whale", 100000)